 In the past few years, there’s been a welcome shift in the tone of the conversation on mental health and its importance to the population’s overall well-being.
 Mental health applications have been instrumental in normalizing this conversation and elevating mental well-being to the same level of importance as physical health.

-Today, 1 in 5 U.S. adults use mental health apps to proactively manage their mental well-being and access support on their terms.
+In 2025, the mental health app sector has seen a 50% growth in user adoption since 2024.
 This growing demand is echoed in the investment landscape.
-In the first half of 2024, mental health startups topped the list of top-funded clinical indications in digital health, raising $682 million in VC funding.
+In the first half of 2025, mental health was among the top-funded therapeutic areas in digital health, raising $1 billion in VC funding.

 Launch a mental health app to bridge mental health gaps

-Mental health applications have the power to deliver foundational benefits to mental health app users and make a true difference in their lives and the lives of mental health professionals.
+Mental health applications have the power to deliver foundational benefits to users and make a true difference in their lives and in the work of mental health professionals.

 Accessibility of mental health services

-The mental health field has been historically under-staffed and overstretched.
-In the U.S., around 169 million of the population live in a mental health professional shortage area.
-People in rural areas or underserved communities have it even harder.
+The mental health field has been historically understaffed and overstretched.
+In the U.S., more than 122 million of the population live in a mental health professional shortage area.
+Psychologists and providers often do not accept new patients, and many don’t accept insurance, contributing to access barriers.
 Also, even those who have access to high-quality mental health services choose not to seek help because of the stigma associated with mental health problems.

 Mental health applications — provided they’re built with accessibility in mind — can shatter the barriers to care.
-There’s no wait time involved, and every person with a smartphone can get support and a secure place to speak about their stressors, regardless of their whereabouts and financial status.
+There’s no wait time, and anyone with a smartphone can access mental health support and a secure place to discuss their stressors, regardless of location or financial status.

 Lower costs of mental health services

-46% of mental health patients skip treatment because they cannot afford it.
-Compared to in-person therapy, which costs around $100 to $350 per session, telebehavioral health applications offer more affordable therapy options starting from $50 per session, with the possibility of monthly or subscription-based billing.
+44% of U.S. mental health patients skip treatment because they cannot afford it.
+Compared to in-person therapy, which costs around $100 to $350 per session, telebehavioral health applications offer more affordable therapy options starting at $50 per session, with monthly or subscription-based billing.

-The benefits also extend to the other side of care: self-paced interventions reduce therapists’ workloads, allowing healthcare professionals to spend less time reaching the same number of patients.
-Also, such apps can substitute some forms of in-person care, lower operating costs, and prevent higher acuity situations and comorbid conditions thanks to early identification and symptom recognition.
+The benefits also extend to the other side of care: self-paced interventions reduce therapists’ workloads, allowing healthcare professionals to see more patients in the same time.
+Additionally, such apps can replace some forms of in-person mental health care, reduce operating costs, and prevent higher-acuity situations and comorbidities through early identification and symptom recognition.

 Improved treatment outcomes

-Although self-help mental health apps cannot completely substitute for a licensed therapist, they can complement and augment traditional care in many ways — from convenient symptom tracking and goal setting to supporting patients’ adaptive coping skills usage outside of therapy sessions.
+Although self-help mental health apps cannot fully replace a licensed therapist, they can complement and augment traditional care in many ways — from convenient symptom tracking and goal setting to supporting patients’ use of adaptive coping skills outside therapy sessions.

 For example, only 18% of U.S. psychiatrists use symptom rating scales to monitor improvement.
 Mobile apps can address the gap in measurement-based care through real-time symptom tracking and remote monitoring, allowing psychiatrists to adjust treatments accordingly.